realrussia/train-tickets-gateway-doc/articles/errors.rst

 5201.
 Document number for check is not specified or does not correspond to the order

+5202.
+The order can be cancelled not later than 26 hours before  train departure

 5203.
 Return cannot be effected

 5204.
 Return can be effected only for one separate ticket or for the entire order